Syllabus

 Beyond lectures and assessments, the other time commitment for the class is background reading, which will be listed for most lectures.
 We recommend completing it before the lecture and referencing it for the homework.

-Textbook: Computer Organization and Design: the Software/Hardware Interface by Patterson and Hennessy.
+Textbooks: Computer Organization and Design: the Software/Hardware Interface by Patterson and Hennessy and Computer Architecture: A Quantitative Approach by Hennessy and Patterson.

 Time expectations

 The CCC requires a time commitment of 180 hours for the semester from students (an average of 12 hours/week).
-3 hours/week are spent on lecture, so you are expected to spend at least 9 hours/week on average doing readings and assignments.
+3 hours/week are spent on lecture, so you are expected to spend at least 9 hours/week on average reviewing notes, doing readings, and working on the assignments.

 Absence and Extenuating Circumstance Policies